CMS 11 VS CMS 12

 CMS 12: Unified

-Program.cshandles startup.
-Configuration inappsettings.json, environment variables, and modern providers.
+Program.cshandles all startup.
+Configuration lives inappsettings.json, environment variables, and other modern providers.

 - CMS 11: Optional DI via third-party containers (StructureMap, Unity).

-- CMS 12: Uses native ASP.NET Core DI container.
-Seamless registration of Optimizely services, promoting modular and testable code.
+- CMS 12: Uses the native ASP.NET Core DI container.
+Enables seamless registration of Optimizely services, promoting modular and testable code.

 -